-STEP 5 Check IPS, Steering and Trim Tab Function
+10 - Check IPS, Steering and Trim Tab Function

-IPS With the engine controls in Neutral (IPS doesn't work otherwise and you should not try to steer the boat with the wheel in IPS mode), push the lower left "Docking" button under the IPS joystick and listen for a confirming beep.
+With the engine controls in Neutral, push the left "Docking: button under the IPS joystick and listen for a confirming beep.
 Briefly test its operation with a slight tap in any direction.

-The boat is now ready to operate with the Joystick only.
-CAUTION Make sure no one is on the foredeck or handling a dock-line when this test is performed.
+ACAUTION Make sure that no one is on the foredeck or handling a dock-line when this test is performed.
+Also check that the trim tabs are working properly, and that the steering turns smoothly.